-Removing old sheets of wallpaper can be a major pain.
-Not only is it an extra step to take in the midst of a remodel, but if it's on a section of an older home, the paper may adhere to a solid wall rather than a layer of drywall.
-In these cases, removal is extremely difficult and may even damage the structure.
+Removing old wallpaper can be extremely difficult and may even damage the surface of the wall.
 Avoid this potential headache, and the general hassle, by painting over existing wallpaper.
 This project masks unsightly designs and their pesky seams under a fresh finish that should take all but a weekend to complete.
 When you reveal a modern room, no one will be able to detect your secret!

 Gather a thick layer of spackling paste onto a spackling knife, and then spread the material over every seam in the wallpaper.
 Spread it out until the paste is thinly coating the seams.
 Allow the spackling paste to dry completely.